spacetelescope/acstools/doc/source/acs_destripe.rst

 PFLTFILE.

 .. note::

+    #.
+Make sure the `acstools` package is on your Python path.

-    If PFLTFILE has the value "N/A", as is the case with biases and darks, then the program assumes a unity flatfield.
+    #.
+If PFLTFILE has the value "N/A", as is the case with biases and darks,
+       then the program assumes a unity flatfield.

-    This program also expects an `_flt.fits` file as input, **NOT** a `_raw.fits` file.
+    #.
+This program also expects an `_flt.fits` file as input, **NOT** a
+       `_raw.fits` file.

 Parameters
 ----------